DHTMLX/docs-suite/docs/themes/contrast_light_theme.md

 ---
 sidebar_label: Light high contrast theme
 title: JavaScript Helpers - Light high contrast theme
 description: You can explore the light high contrast theme of DHTMLX Suite in the documentation of the DHTMLX JavaScript UI library.
-Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite.
 ---

 # Light high contrast theme